M-arcus/cloudron-docs/docs/documentation/backups.md

 To instantly make a complete backup, click the `Backup now` button in the `Backups` section of the `Settings` page.
 Alternately, use the CLI command `cloudron machine backup create`.

-## Migrate Cloudron to another server
+## Migrate Apps from one Cloudron to another

-Migrating apps from one Cloudron to another works by first creating a new backup of the app on the old Cloudron, copying the backup tarball onto the new Cloudron's backup storage and then installing a new app, based on the backup on the new Cloudron.
+Migrating apps or moving apps from one Cloudron to another works by first creating a new backup of the app on the old Cloudron, copying the backup tarball onto the new Cloudron's backup storage and then installing a new app, based on the backup on the new Cloudron.